bramstroker/homeassistant-powercalc/README.md

 See the [list](docs/supported_models.md) of supported lights which don't need any manual configuration

 ## Setting up for energy dashboard
 If you want to use the virtual power sensors with the new [energy integration](https://www.home-assistant.io/blog/2021/08/04/home-energy-management/), you have to create an energy sensor which utilizes the power of the powercalc sensor.
-This can be done with the [Riemann integration integration](https://www.home-assistant.io/integrations/integration/), which calculates the energy and since release 2021.8 this integration can natively be used in the energy dashboard.
-Starting from v0.4 of powercalc it will automatically create energy sensors for you.
+Starting from v0.4 of powercalc it will automatically create energy sensors for you by default.
 No need for any custom configuration.
+These energy sensors then can be selected in the energy dashboard.

+If you'd like to create your energy sensors by your own with e.g. [Riemann integration integration](https://www.home-assistant.io/integrations/integration/), then you can disable the automatic creation of energy sensors with the option `create_energy_sensors` in your configuration (see [global configuration](#global-configuration)).

 ### Creating energy groups
 Let's assume you want to sum up all energy usage from one category e.g. all of your servers.
 This can easily be achieved by configuring a template sensor.
 It's essential to add the attributes `last_reset`, `state_class` and `device_class` because these are needed for the sensor to be compatible with the energy integration.